options-vault/options-vault/README.md

 The strategy sells one week options contracts (represented as NFTs) against the STX in the vault.
 The options contracts, sold deeply ["out-of-the-money"](https://www.thestreet.com/dictionary/o/out-of-the-money), mostly expire worthless, putting a steady stream of premium payments into the vault investor's pocket.

-The call option contract sold by the vault gives the buyer the right (but not the obligation) to buy one STX 15% above the current market price in one week from now from the vault.
+The call option contract sold by the vault gives the buyer the right (but not the obligation) to buy one STX 15% above the current market price in one week from now.
 In other words, the call option contract only loses money for the vault if STX goes up by **more than 15% in one week**.

 The net result is a strategy that, in bearish and mildly bullish market conditions, puts a steady stream of income payments into the vault's pocket - over the last year the APY for this strategy has been roughly 20%.
 Only in **extremely bullish** market conditions, a market with fast _and_ steep price appreciation, does the strategy become unprofitable.